-Corporate expenses increased \$15.2 million during 2012 compared to 2011.
-This increase was primarily driven by \$10.1 million more in corporate strategic revenue and cost initiatives compared to the prior year as well as \$5.3 million in expenses related to the stockholder litigation discussed further in Item 3 of Part I of the Annual Report on Form 10-K
+Corporate expenses increased \$14.9 million during 2012 compared to 2011.
+This increase was primarily driven by \$10.1 million more in corporate strategic revenue and cost initiatives compared to the prior year as well as \$5.3 million in expenses related to the stockholder litigation discussed further in Item 3 of Part I of the Annual Report on Form 10-K.

-Revenue and Cost Initiatives
+Revenue and Efficiency Initiatives

-Included in the amounts for direct operating expenses, SG&A and corporate expenses discussed above are expenses of \$44.0 million incurred in connection with our strategic revenue and cost initiatives.
+Included in the amounts for direct operating expenses, SG&A and corporate expenses discussed above are expenses of \$44.0 million incurred in connection with our strategic revenue and efficiency initiatives.
 The costs were incurred to improve revenue growth, enhance yield, reduce costs, and organize each business to maximize performance and profitability.
 These costs consist primarily of consulting expenses, consolidation of locations and positions, severance related to workforce initiatives and other costs incurred in connection with streamlining our businesses.
 These costs are expected to provide benefits in future periods as the initiative results are realized.
-Of these costs, \$6.4 million are reported within direct operating expenses, \$27.5 million are reported within corporate expenses.
+Of these costs, \$6.4 million are reported within direct operating expenses, \$27.5 million are reported within SG&A and \$10.1 million are reported within corporate expenses.
 In 2011, such costs totaled \$16.9 million for SG&A expenses.
 There were no such expenses reported in direct operating expenses or corporate expenses in 2011.